 There are far too many evil stories of people who claim to be Jesus followers serving others, but in reality they are abusing the name of God for profit or perversion.
 The president of the National Association of Evangelicals, Ted Haggard, 58, was outed as homosexual, much to the glee of anti-Christian LGBT supporters.
 Douglas Goodman of Britain’s Victory Christian Centre was convicted of sexually assaulting female church members.
 Gilbert and Mary Deya, of Deya Ministries based in Peckham, South London, stole at least five children from a Kenyan hospital, selling them as “miracle babies” for adoption in the UK.
 Counterfeits abuse the name of God, and decent Christians who try to live a life that is a positive testimony for God get painted with the broad-brush of hypocrisy.

 Then there are decent Christian leaders who succumb to their humanity.
 Every week or two, Christians endure another media report of people in leadership who have failed.
-We live in a time when evil will attack your Christian walk and service in new and tricky ways.
+We live in a time when evil will attack your Christian walk and surface in new and tricky ways.
 Temptations have gone high-tech, and social media has made it faster than ever for people to: (1) gossip about others, and (2) spread falsehood as fact, and half-truths as the Gospel, and (3) connect with old flames leading to an extra-marital affair.
 The enemy has thousands of new ways and new people to test Christians who serve in leadership.
 Some call it making a “mountain out of a molehill” – today’s ministers call it Tuesday (figuratively).

-It is because of the era of intense scrutiny that Christians need to add at least 3 must-do action steps to what they do as they take on the role of leadership.
-(1) Know you are right for the job (2) Put on the “full Armor of God”.
+It is because of the era of intense scrutiny that Christians need to add at least 3 must-do action steps to what they do as they take on the role of leadership: (1) Know you are right for the job (2) Put on the “full Armor of God”.
 (3) Adhere to the “Billy Graham” rule.
-The Bible has given us everything we need to navigate serving others, even in this frantic, ego-centric world of 2018.
+The Bible has given us everything we need to navigate serving others, even in this frantic, ego-centric world of 2019.
 Historic figures of the Christian faith have also given famous advice for making the right moves as a Christian leader.
 Let’s take these moves one at a time.

 1) Am I Right for the Job